Fraud and Compliance

 Independent Contractor - is someone who has an independent business and is available for hire to the public.
 An independent contractor is not eligible for the hiring company's workers' compensation benefits.
 You must file a Notice of Designation as Independent Contractor Form (DWC-11-IC) with us to be considered an independent contractor for workers' compensation purposes.
 An independent contractor you hire should provide you with proof of a workers' compensation insurance policy OR a copy of the DWC-11-IC form filed with the Department of Labor & Training that names you as the hiring entity.
 A list of independent contractor forms filed is available online.

 Posters - Employers must display the state poster naming their insurance carrier.
-The poster is available in English and in Spanish.
-All required Employment Posters are free and can be downloaded from here.
+Click here for employer required posters.

 Reporting Injuries - An employer is required to report a work injury to their workers’ compensation insurance company.
 The insurance company must electronically report the injury to the Department of Labor and Training within 10 days after an injury that requires medical treatment or prevents the employee from earning full wages for at least three days.
 If the injury is fatal, the report must be made within 48 hours.
 Even if an employer questions the validity of the claimed injury, the employer must report the injury to the insurance company.
 The report is not an indication that the employer is accepting responsibility for the injury.